fonsecapatricio/devopschallenge/README.md

 * Clone the repo

-* For terraform you have to edit /devopschallenge/provider.tf and provide your Access key ID, Secret Access Key, and AWS region
+* For terraform you have to edit /devopschallenge/provider.tf and provide your Access key ID, Secret Access Key and AWS region

 * For Ansible i used amazon.aws.aws_ec2 plugin for hosts dynamic inventory, you have to enable it in your ansible.cfg file at inventory section